arandall/meross/doc/protocol.md

 When an appliance first connects to MQTT it publishes a PUSH of the timestamp of the appliance.
 Every appliance push expects a response back with the current timestamp.
 I assume this is to mimic NTP and setting of the appliance time.

+When this message is returned to from the server to the client the `messageId`, `timestamp` and `timestampMs` headers are identical resulting in the same key, and do not require recomputing.
+I assume this is to provide a quick response and minimise time drift.

 Method: `PUSH`

 ```json